PART1—SCOPE AND APPLICATION

 R104.3 Notices and orders.

-The building official shall issue all necessary notices or orders to ensure compliance with this code.
+The building official shall issue necessary notices or orders to ensure compliance with this code.

-The building official is authorized to make all of the required inspections, or the building official shall have the authority to accept reports of inspection by approved agencies or individuals.
+The building official shall make the required inspections, or the building official shall have the authority to accept reports of inspection by approved agencies or individuals.
 Reports of such inspections shall be in writing and be certified by a responsible officer of such approved agency or by the responsible individual.
 The building official is authorized to engage such expert opinion as deemed necessary to report upon unusual technical issues that arise, subject to the approval of the appointing authority.

 The building official shall carry proper identification when inspecting structures or premises in the performance of duties under this code.